 Kanuri, Vamsi K., Yixing Chen, and Shrihari Sridhar (2018), “Scheduling Content on Social Media: Theory, Evidence, and Application,” Journal of Marketing, 82(6), 89-108.

 - Finalist, 2018 MSI/H. Paul Root Award, recognizing a paper published in the Journal of Marketing that has made a significant contribution to the advancement of the practice of marketing

-- Featured in Harvard Business Review (September 12, 2018), “A Study Shows the Best Times of Day to Post to Social Media.”
+- Selected for Publication in Harvard Business Review (digital article; September 12, 2018), “A Study Shows the Best Times of Day to Post to Social Media.”

 Marketing Analytics (Undergraduate marketing core; 70 students enrolled), Fall 2018